NASA Steam Hopping Robot Icy Moon Europa

 Roughly the size of a soccer ball, SPARROW consists thrusters, avionics and instruments encased in a protective spherical cage.
 The reason why it doesn’t run not on rocket fuel, but rather steam produced from melted ice, is to keep the environment pristine.
 It travels primarily through the air with short thrusts, which comes in handy when navigating Europa’s low-gravity environment, since there would be no atmospheric drag to slow the robot down.

-NATIONAL GEOGRAPHIC Solar Model Kit – Build 2 Solar Powered Wooden 3D Puzzle Models of Real NASA Space Explorers, Craft Kits are a Great Gift for Girls and Boys, an AMAZON EXCLUSIVE Science Kit
+NATIONAL GEOGRAPHIC Solar Model Kit – Build 2 Solar Powered Wooden 3D Puzzle Models of Real NASA Space Explorers, Craft Kits are a Great Gift for Girls and Boys, an Amazon Exclusive Science Kit

 • POWERED BY THE SUN - Solar panels included in the model kit powers the moon buggy and Mars rover, making them move when in direct sunlight.
 This great STEM activity emphasizes fun, exploration, and discovery!